stevensotelo/aclimate_docs/docs/source/03-database-historical.rst

     - This parameter is an integer that represents the number of the month to which the data belongs.
     - Integer
   * - monthly_data.data
-    - This parameter is an array that contains each of the mesaures (t_max, t_min, sol_rad and prec).
+    - This parameter is an array that contains each of the measure (t_max, t_min, sol_rad and prec).
     - Array